mansicka/bookstore/readme.md

 ## Starting the app

-To start both the front and backend, run **npm start** in the main directory.
+To start both the front and backend, run **npm start** in the project root directory.